nouraan-ahmed/CPU-Scheduler/README.md

-# CPU-Scheduler-Desktop-App
+# CPU-Scheduler
-Scheduling the processes in your desired algorithm using Java and JavaFx , supported algorithms are:
+Scheduling the processes in your desired algorithm using Java , supported algorithms are:
 - FCFS
 - SJF(preemptive and non-preemptive)
 - priority(preemptive and non-preemptive)